How to write a clinical research resume

 The hardest step to a successful career in clinical research is the first one.
 Getting your foot in the door takes patience, preparation, ingenuity and a toolkit of supporting materials and behaviors that will make you stand out above the competition.
-A well-crafted resume can help you get your chance to shine.
+A well-crafted resume can help you get your chance to shine as a clinical research associate, medical science liaison or other pharmaceutical professional.

 There are a million guides out there that will give you good general advice on writing and formatting your resume, and (with one important exception) I’m not going to waste your time by duplicating that advice here.
-These tips are specific to the clinical field.
-If you’re applying for entry-level jobs in clinical research, the following suggestions may help your resume get noticed.
+These tips are specific to the clinical research field.
+If you’re applying for entry-level clinical research associate jobs, the following suggestions may help your resume get noticed.

 2. The guiding principle that you should keep in mind is that clinical research is patient-oriented, human research.
 As much as possible, your resume should be written to place your experience, skills and objectives into this context.

-3. Most clinical research professionals have an educational background in the life sciences or health sciences, but simply listing your degree is not enough to put you ahead of the pack.
+3. Most clinical research associates and many other pharmaceutical industry professionals have an educational background in the life sciences or health sciences, but simply listing your degree is not enough to put you ahead of the pack.
 Keeping the clinical context in mind, you should draw attention to any of your educational experiences that had specific relevance to human health and medicine.
 For example, you might write:

 B.Sc.
 Biology, Central Anystate University.
 2006.